-Driving while fatigued may cause the driver to intermittently nod off while behind the wheel.
+Driving while fatigued may cause the driver to nod off while behind the wheel intermittently.
 Their reaction times may slow considerably.
 They may even fall asleep while driving.
 This can result in the vehicle drifting into an adjacent lane.
-The driver may fail to slow or stop their vehicle in time to avoid a collision.
+The driver may fail to slow down or stop their vehicle to avoid collisions.

 A common symptom of fatigue is poor decision-making.
-This can affect the driver’s judgment, which is a recipe for disaster.
-A person who drives fatigued may believe they are still alert enough to keep driving.
+This can affect the driver’s judgment, a recipe for disaster.
+People who drive fatigued may believe they are still alert enough to keep driving.
 They may attempt to increase their alertness by drinking coffee, playing loud music, or rolling down the windows.
 However, there is no substitute for adequate sleep and rest.

 The injuries that can be caused by a fatigued driving accident may be severe.
 The National Safety Council (NSC) compares fatigued driving to driving under the influence of alcohol.
 In fact, a driver who goes more than 20 hours without proper sleep may drive similarly to a person with a blood-alcohol concentration (BAC) of 0.08 percent.
 This amount is the legal driving limit in all U.S. states.

 According to the National Highway Traffic Safety Administration (NHTSA), were 697 fatalities from drowsy-driving-related crashes in 2019.
 These types of crashes occur most frequently between the hours of midnight and six o’clock in the morning.
 Often this may be in remote areas, such as on dark country roads.